jasonking3/sdwan-devops/docs/DEVWKS-2226.md

 1. If this playbook completes successfully then the SD-WAN toppology has passed all of its connectivity tests.

 1. Congratulations!
 You have built an entire SD-WAN test environment and configured it in minutes.
 You'll never want to do it manually again.

+## Cleanup
+1. At the end of the workshop, cleanup the repo and delete the simultation.
+    ```
+    ./play.sh --tags "delete" clean-virl.yml